aatxe/luau-rfcs/docs/exact-table-types.md

 ### Subtyping

-Width subtyping applies only when the table in the supertype position is exact.
+Width subtyping applies only when the table in the supertype position is inexact.

 ```
 {x: T, y: U, ...} <:  {x: T, ...}